Cineworld reports strong opening weekend in UK

 Cineworld Group said on Monday its UK cinemas pulled in more people than expected after a months-long Covid-19 lockdown, helped by Sony Pictures’ animated adventure comedy Peter Rabbit 2: The Runaway.

-The strong reopening is an encouraging sign for the London-listed company, which in March sunk to its first-ever loss as the Covid-19 crisis prompted strict restrictions and disrupted movie releases.
+The strong reopening is an encouraging sign for the London-listed company which, in March, sank to its first-ever loss as the Covid-19 crisis prompted strict restrictions and disrupted movie releases.

-The United Kingdom, which went into a third national lockdown in January this year, has been gradually easing curbs thanks to a successful vaccination drive, letting cinemas now operate at a 50 per cent capacity.
+The United Kingdom, which went into a third national lockdown in January this year, has been gradually easing curbs thanks to a successful vaccination drive, and cinemas are now allowed to operate at a 50 per cent capacity.

 “With improving consumer confidence and the success of the vaccination rollout, we expect a good recovery in attendance over the coming months,” Cineworld chief executive Mooky Greidinger said.

-Peter Rabbit 2, a sequel to the 2018 animation movie, has clocked in a worldwide collection of $30.2 million so far since its debut in theatres this year, according to IMDb’s Box Office Mojo website.
+Peter Rabbit 2, a sequel to the 2018 animation movie, has clocked in worldwide revenue of $30.2 million since its debut in theatres this year, according to IMDb’s Box Office Mojo website.

 Cineworld also said it had received the full $203 million tax refund under the US government’s coronavirus relief program for companies.